Defending Your Rights With Tenacious Representation

 Have You Been Accused Of Drunk Driving?
 Call Our Bloomington Attorneys

-Last updated on December 16, 2025
+Last updated on August 17, 2026

 Drunk driving offenses represent some of the most common charges in Indiana’s justice system.
-People from all walks of life can be charged with drunk driving, and for many people a drunk driving traffic stop represents the first time they have been detained by the police.
+People from all walks of life can be charged with drunk driving, and for many people, a drunk driving traffic stop represents the first time they have been detained by the police.

 At Shapiro & Shapiro Law Office, L.L.P., we have many years of experience defending ordinary people who have been accused of drunk driving offenses.
 We understand the pressures you face when you have been accused of drunk driving, and we are skilled in the strategies that can help.